-Over the medium term, the DMRE aimed to continue focusing on regulating the petroleum sector; ensuring mine health, safety and equity; rehabilitating mines and the environment; extending access to electricity; enhancing energy efficiency; and managing nuclear energy in accordance with international commitments.

-This is intended to ensure that South Africa has an adequate supply of electricity and liquid fuels to maintain economic activity and prevent disruptions, and to give effect to a mining sector that prioritises the welfare of its human resources and the environment.
+Over the medium term, the department will continue to focus on regulating the petroleum sector; ensuring mine health, safety and equity; rehabilitating mines and the environment; extending access to electricity; is intended to ensure that South Africa has an adequate supply of electricity and liquid fuels to maintain economic activity and prevent disruptions, and to give effect to a mining sector that prioritises the welfare of its human resources and the environment.

-Transfers and subsidies to public entities and municipalities account for an estimated 79.3% (R27 billion) of the department's planned spending over the MTEF period.
-Most of this is allocated for the integrated national electrification programme, which receives R19.9 billion through allocations in the subprogramme of the same name.
-Total expenditure is expected to increase at an average annual rate of 4%, from R10.4 billion in 2022/23 to R11.7 billion in 2025/26.
+Transfers and subsidies to public entities and municipalities account for an estimated 74.4% (R19.6 billion) of the department's planned spending over the MTEF period.
+Most of this is allocated for the integrated national electrification programme, which is set to receive R12.9 billion through the Mineral and Energy Resources Programmes and Projects programme.
+Total expenditure is expected to decrease at an average annual rate of 3.9%, from R10.3 billion in 2023/24 to R9.1 billion in 2026/27, mostly because of Cabinet-approved reductions on the department's budget amounting to R8.3 billion over the medium term.